KlaussMC/krakendb/README.md

  - takes 2 arguments, item and row. returns true if item does not equal null, false if otherwise.
  - argument 2 is optional.

+A new way of adding information: push:

+    krakendb.push()

+ - takes 2 arguments, entry name and array of values for the data.
+Array length must match the number of rows. throws error if else.

+Get item by row index:

+    krakendb.getByIndex()

+ - takes 2 arguments, item and row
+ - argument 2 is optional

+Set item by row index:

+    krakendb.setByIndex()

+ - takes 3 arguments, item, row and value

+Get number of rows in database:

+    krakendb.length()

 __Changes:__
 getItem